 In the mode parameter an optional entry controlling how the Last Byte Pointer (LBP) is to be handled can be specified in addition to the access mode.
 This is relevant only for binary files with PAM access mode.
-It only comes into effect when the file is closed.
+If lbp=yes is specified, a check is made to see whether LBP support is possible.
+If this is not the case, the freopen, freopen64 function will fail and errno is set to ENOSYS.
+The switch has further effects only when the file is closed.